Learn about the types of online scams and how to avoid online scams and frauds. Discover how to protect yourself from AI scams and stay safe online.

 As AI scams are on the rise, it’s crucial to recognize the various forms they can take, including voice cloning AI scams and deepfake AI scams.

 Always check the authenticity of any content you receive.
-These scams can manipulate audio and video to create convincing but fraudulent content, often leading to significant financial loss or identity theft.
+New AI scams manipulate audio and video to create convincing but fraudulent content, often leading to significant financial loss or identity theft.

-To protect yourself from AI scams, consider the following:
+To protect yourself from dangerous AI scams, consider the following:

 By being vigilant and informed, you can protect yourself from the dangers of AI scams and the evolving landscape of digital fraud.